Updated: Mar 15

 A PESTEL analysis is a framework or tool used by marketers to analyse and monitor the macro-environmental (external marketing environment) factors that have an impact on an organisation.
 The result of which is used to identify threats and weaknesses which is used in a SWOT analysis.

-Pestel stand for Political, Economic, Social, Technology, Environmental and Legal.
+Pestel stands for Political, Economic, Social, Technology, Environmental and Legal.
 We are going to look a bit more into each criterion and why it's important to conduct a PESTEL analysis prior to conduct a SWOT analysis for your business.

 Let delve into each criterion: